ladybug-tools/spider-gbxml-viewers-for-openstudio/sandbox/spider-gbxml-gallery/README.md

 * [Embeddable in Iframe gbXML Core Dev 0.05.03-0eiic]( https://www.ladybug.tools/spider-gbxml-viewers-for-openstudio/spider-gbxml-viewer-for-openstudio-2-9-0/fetch-assemble-save/v-0-05-03/embeddable-in-iframe-core-dev.html )

 But then realized I would also have to manually add buttons with links to the 'compiled' version.
-And I also wanted to test the viewers on all th files currently available.
+And I also wanted to test the viewers on all the files currently available.

 And that is how this was born: